How to Communicate Mental Health to Your Employees

 Regular check-ins with employees can help you make sure that they are being supported.
 Acknowledge that people experience stress in different ways, and by doing so, you can then help your workers to understand what those stressors are so that they can look for signs within themselves.

 Another key goal is to maintain a sustainable workflow.
 If people are working from home when they usually work in the office, you may have to adjust workflows in order to maintain engagement and productivity on your team.
-If you're working with minimal staff, or are overwhelmed with work as an essential business, be flexible to the needs of the business and the needs of the people.
+If you're working with minimal staff, or you're overwhelmed with work and are designated as an "essential business," be flexible to the needs of the business and the needs of the people.

 Be sure to take time out for yourself and your own needs.
 You can't support your employees if you're completely stressed out.
 If you're suffering from a mental health crisis, get the help you need—from a mental health professional, your physician, or let your own boss know that you struggle.
 Together, managers and employees can help everyone out to get through a tough time.